NCAR/HPC-Docs/docs/compute-systems/casper/compiling-code-on-casper/index.md

     Fortran compiler along with the newer `icx/icpx` C/C++ compilers.
     This choice is intentional as the newer `ifx` does not reliably match the performance of `ifort` in all cases.
-We will continue to monitor the progress of the OneAPI compilers and may change this behavior in the future.
+We will continue to monitor the progress of the OneAPI compilers and will change this behavior in the future.